LTUC/amman-dotnet-401d2/Curriculum/Class43/Facilitator.md

 2. Why do we need Ethics?

-3. Introduce a few ethical questions.
+3. Introduce a few "was that ok" questions.
 Let the students think about what they should do?
 Here are two:
-   - As a Software Developer, You interviewed at 2 different companines, and you were extended an offer from ABC for an amount of money that you are more than happy with.
+  - Scenario 1: As a Software Developer, You interviewed at 2 different companines, and you were extended an offer from ABC for an amount of money that you are more than happy with.
 After accepting, company XYZ extends an offer to you.
 You politely decline the offer as you have already accepted company ABC's offer.
 XYZ offers you 10k more than what ABC has giving you.
 You then accept their offer and